macrofun-sheffield/macrofun-sheffield.github.io/pages/future.md

 ### 13th of March: Outreach 2: comics

-Today we'll have Gabi Putnoki from the [GNRR](https://www.graphicnovelreadingroom.com/) that is going to tell us about her editorial work on making research outreach comics.

  * at 15:00 room D216

+Gabi Putnoki from the [GNRR](https://www.graphicnovelreadingroom.com/) will tell us about her editorial work on making research outreach comics.

 ### 27th of March: writing talks